kubernetes/examples/guestbook/README.md

 If you want guests to be able to access your guestbook, you must configure the frontend Service to be externally visible, so a client can request the Service from outside the container cluster.
 Minikube can only expose Services through `NodePort`.

 **Note:** Some cloud providers, like Google Compute Engine or Google Container Engine, support external load balancers.
 If your cloud provider supports load balancers and you want to use it, simply delete or comment out `type: NodePort`, and uncomment `type: LoadBalancer`.
-{: note}
+{: .note}

 1. Apply the frontend Service from the following `frontend-service.yaml` file:

        kubectl apply -f frontend-service.yaml

-   {% include code.html language="yaml" file="frontend-service.yaml" ghlink="/docs/tutorials/docs/tutorials/stateless-application/frontend-service.yaml" %}
+   {% include code.html language="yaml" file="frontend-service.yaml" ghlink="/docs/tutorials/stateless-application/guestbook/frontend-service.yaml" %}

 2. Query the list of Services to verify that the frontend Service is running: